On this page

 Opportunities to teach and reinforce decision-making skills can arise in the classroom, during social activities, at playtime, and in choosing how to behave on the school grounds.
 You can:

-Teach skills for decision-making and goal-settingFor younger students:- Give them opportunities to make simple choices.
+- Give them opportunities to make simple choices.
 Ask students to explain the reasons for their choices so they develop evaluation skills.
+Ensure these choices are accessible to all students, considering diverse abilities and backgrounds.

 - Comment on the actions of characters in stories (for example, “Do you think Charlie made a good decision?
 Do you think he should have done something different?”).
+Select stories that reflect diverse cultures and experiences to promote inclusivity.

 - Model the steps for decision-making by talking through the issue to be solved.
+Use clear and inclusive language and consider visual aids or gestures to support understanding for all students.

 - Build goal-setting and decision-making steps into assigned learning tasks by making them an explicit component of task instructions.